-By far the largest potential components of executive pay is long term-incentives.
-The purpose of long-term incentives is to reward executives for achievement of the company’s strategic objectives that will maximize shareholder value over a longer period time.
-Typically these have been provided in the form of equity compensation.
+By far the largest potential component of executive pay is the long term-incentive.
+The purpose of the long-term incentive is to reward executives for achievement of the company’s strategic objectives that will maximize shareholder value.